cupOJoseph/ratehopper-contracts/README.md

 const borrowShares = await morphoHelper.getBorrowShares(marketId);

 // 3.
-Encode market parameters and borrow shares as extra data (REQUIRED)
+Encode market parameters and borrow shares as extra data (REQUIRED) const morphoExtraData = morphoHelper.encodeExtraData(marketId, borrowShares);
-// Set this as fromExtraData when Morpho is the source protocol
-// Set this as toExtraData when Morpho is the destination protocol const morphoExtraData = morphoHelper.encodeExtraData(marketId, borrowShares);
 // This encodes: abi.encode(MarketParams, uint256)
 // The MarketParams structure contains loan token, collateral token, oracle, etc.